 The four selective entry schools in Victoria are:

 A centralised selection process is used whereby every applicant must sit the entry examination.
 While each school fills 85% of its Year 9 enrolment based on a student’s performance in the exam, there are a range of variables that may affect final offers each year.
 These include:

 You can list a maximum of three preferences for the Selective Entry High Schools on the application for the exam.
 If your child qualifies for more than one school, you will only be offered the highest preference for which your child qualifies.
 When you are considering your preferences, make sure you take into account the location of each school and travel times.
 It’s a good idea to do your research and explore each school via their open days and individual websites.

 If you want to change the preferences listed in your original application, you must do so in writing before (date to be advised) by email to the Selective Entry Unit: firstname.lastname@example.org.
 No change in preferences will be considered after this date.

 If you receive an offer for a place at one of the Selective Entry High Schools, it is not transferable to another school.

 If you need to change any application details, such as your child’s name, postal address, email address or current school, you must inform the Selective Entry Unit by email: email@example.com.

 If you wish to withdraw your application, you must inform the Selective Entry Unit in writing at firstname.lastname@example.org.
-An administration fee of $25 will be kept if an application is cancelled before 25 May 2019.
+An administration fee of $25 will be kept if an application is cancelled before (date to be advised).
 There is no refund if an application is withdrawn after this date.

 Special arrangements for the exam can be organised for students (e.g. wheelchair access or materials for visually impaired students).
 Requests for special arrangements must be made at the time of application.